sajov/sails-solr/README.md

 # <img src="http://lucene.apache.org/solr/assets/identity/Solr_Logo_on_white.png"width="100"/> sails-solr

-Provides easy access to `solr` from Sails.js & Waterline.
+Provides easy access to `solr` from [Sails.js](https://github.com/balderdashy/sails) & [Waterline](https://github.com/balderdashy/waterline/blob/master/README.md).

-This module is a Waterline/Sails adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
+This module is a [Sails](https://github.com/balderdashy/sails)/[Waterline](https://github.com/balderdashy/waterline/blob/master/README.md) adapter, an early implementation of a rapidly-developing, tool-agnostic data standard.
 Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with all sorts of data sources.

 The main goal is a simple usage and integration of a full managed Solr.